Alcohol or drug use

 This service will offer short-term counselling and supportive services, including follow up if needed, for first responders and their families impacted by the tragedies of...

-The Opioid Use Disorder Program offers opioid maintenance therapy (methadone and buprenorphine/naloxone) and programming to individuals with an addiction to opioids.
-From a...
+The Opioid Recovery Program offers opioid maintenance therapy (methadone and buprenorphine/naloxone) and programming to individuals with an addiction to opioids.
+From a harm...

-Driving While Impaired (DWI) Program / Alcohol Ingnition Interlock Program (AIIP)
+Driving While Impaired (DWI) Program/Alcohol Ignition Interlock Program (AIIP)

-If your driver’s license has been suspended or revoked for an alcohol or drug-related offence, you are required by the Registry of Motor Vehicles to attend the DWI Program in...
+If your driver’s license has been suspended or revoked for an alcohol related offence, you are required by the Registry of Motor Vehicles to attend the DWI Program in order to...